-While not actually required, it’s a good idea to keep a log of hours so you know you’re hitting the required 1,000 total hours of instruction every term.
+While not actually required, it’s a good idea to keep a log of hours so you know you’re hitting the required 1,000 total hours of instruction every term (600 of which must be in one or more of the following core subjects: reading, math, social studies, language arts, and science).
 Beyond that, records must be kept (though not submitted unless requested) for students under the age of 16.

 There aren’t too many steps to take when it comes to homeschooling your child in the state of Montana.
 To start, you need to file a Notice of Intent to homeschool with the county’s superintendent during every “school fiscal year” (July 1 to June 30), keep attendance and immunization records, teach the required number of hours per school fiscal year (720 for grades 1 to 3, 1080 for grades 4-12), and follow health and safety regulations.
 The following subjects are required learning: